Protocol Revenue

 Figure 6

-Figure 6 - Case Study ETH-only Growth Sankey Diagram
+Figure 6 - Case Study ETH-Only Growth Sankey Diagram

 Lower Bonds and Capital Efficiency

 Zooming all the way out, the total revenue is reth_commision*reth_tvl_in_validators.
 To get total ROI, we divide that by total investment, which is (bonded_eth + rpl_mcap_in_eth).
 From this we can see that there are 4 ways for total ROI to improve if all else is held equal: (1) increased rETH commission, (2) increased rETH supply, (3) less bonded ETH, and (4) lower RPL market cap.
 Lower bonds are important because they are the only way to execute on (3) without decreasing rETH supply.
-In fact, lower bonds also help hit (2) by making it possible to service more rETH supply given the same NO investment.
+In fact, lower bonds also help hit (2) by making it possible to service more rETH supply given the same node operator investment.

-ETH-only Validator ROIs (Saturn 1)
+ETH-Only Validator ROIs (Saturn 1)

-Zooming in to a single operator, the easiest way to look at the impact of lower bonds is by considering ETH-only validators and looking at their ROI.
+Zooming in to a single operator, the easiest way to look at the impact of lower bonds is by considering ETH-Only validators and looking at their ROI.
 As we can see - we get dramatically higher ROIs for the same commission (or, equivalently, can get the same ROI with dramatically lower commission).
 The takeaway is simple from a capital efficiency point of view – smaller bonds are better.

 Figure 7